CoaxolotlCable/jekylton/guides/getting-started.md

 ## Edit the base template
-Jekyll uses layouts and includes to reuse common components across your site You'll notice in the YAML header for the index page, there is a line layout: base Let's look at the base template, which of course is in the templates directory
+Jekylton uses layouts and includes to reuse common components across your site You'll notice in the YAML header for the index page, there is a line layout: base Let's look at the base template, which of course is in the templates directory